ocadotechnology/codeforlife-workspace/docs/service/backend/MODELS.md

 TL;DR

-- [x] Create type hints for backwards relationships.
+- [x] Create type hints for backward relationships, such as `cars: QuerySet["Car"]`.
 - [x] Import type hints for backward relationships inside of `if t.TYPE_CHECKING`.
-- [x] Set the related_name of the relationship to be the plural of the model's name.
+- [x] Set `related_name` of the relationship to be the plural of the model's name.

 ---

-When defining foreign keys between 2 models, a few steps need to be taken to inform our static type checker of implicit relationships between objects.
+When defining a foreign key between 2 models, a few steps need to be taken to inform our static type checker of backward relationships between objects.

 Say we have the following models: